ionuttbara/melody_windows/README.md

 * **[Download]** the latest version of the settings.
 * After downloading them wait a bit.
 After settings was applied the PC will reboot.

-## Uninstallation
-##### After uninstallation steps
-* Download Uninstaller where you had downloaded the ".exe" file.
-* Run "*Uninstaller_vxxxx.exe" and wait to apply.
-(Uninstaller will be added soon)
-* After you ran the script , the PC will reboot.

 ## Components of Melody